doodohrafael/algafood-api/Readme.md

 #### Serviço: duasPrimeirasCozinhasCustom().

-Retorna duas cozinhas aleatoriamente do DB.
+Retorna as duas primeiras cozinhas do DB.

 ##